Artesians/TCL/mechanics/gameplay-mechanics/elemental-resonance.md

 ## Swirl Chain Reactions Can Trigger Electro Resonance

-Swirling Hydro, Pyro, or Cryo onto an enemy affected by Electro or vice versa will trigger Electro Resonance.
-This shares the particle generation cooldown with triggering it normally.
+Swirling Hydro, Pyro, or Cryo onto an enemy affected by Electro or vice versa will trigger **High Voltage**.
+This shares the particle generation cooldown with when you trigger it normally.

 ## Evidence Vault